The Yahel Foundation

 Appleseeds is a certified academy of international companies such as Intel, Microsoft and Cisco-(Net@).
 It establishes joint ventures with private and public entities and with social organizations to allow for creative and comprehensive co-operations in which every partner contributes its expertise for the benefit of the target population.

-Main activities: Employment training, technology youth movement (Net@ program), operating Community Knowledge Centers, professional development for teachers, welfare programs for youth at risk, technology courses.
+Main activities: Employment training, technology youth movement (Net@ program), operating Community Knowledge Centers, professional development for teachers, welfare programs for youth at risk and the elderly.

 MadaTech, Israel's National Museum of Science, Technology and Space, Daniel & Mathilde Recanati center is located in Haifa-The historical building of the Technion and hosts over 300,000 visitors annually that are exposed to a variety of activities.